 — Śvetāśvatara Upaniṣad (4.7)

-The Soul’s Options Upon Death
+The Soul’s Options When We Die

-Jivas (you and me after death) have options when we are living in the other realms and planes.
+Jivas (you and me when we die) have options when we are living in the other realms and planes.
 Soon after our physical deaths, we might immediately choose another body to enter, thereby starting a brand new life.
 Upon entry into the new life form, we will adopt unique and new layers of thoughts, intentions, attitudes, and personalities.
 As we are born into and experience the cultural aspects of that body’s existence, our minds, hearts, and identities morph to appease the attributes of those cultural, societal, religious, and family-story projections.

 Jivas do not often enter the bodies while the physical forms (babies) are within the womb.
 It is most often just prior to birth that the soul (jiva) infuses itself into the meat of the body.
 The jiva does this through the baby’s breath or the child’s first meals.